nginx-proxy/nginx-proxy/README.md

   * `Proxy`: Always removed if present.
 This prevents attackers from using the so-called [httpoxy attack](http://httpoxy.org).
 There is no legitimate reason for a client to send this header, and there are many vulnerable languages / platforms (`CVE-2016-5385`, `CVE-2016-5386`, `CVE-2016-5387`, `CVE-2016-5388`, `CVE-2016-1000109`, `CVE-2016-1000110`, `CERT-VU#797896`).
   * `X-Real-IP`: Set to the client's IP address.
   * `X-Forwarded-For`: The client's IP address is appended to the value provided by the client.
 (If the client did not provide this header, it is set to the client's IP address.)
+  * `X-Forwarded-Host`: If the client did not provide this header or if the `TRUST_DOWNSTREAM_PROXY` environment variable is set to `false` (see below), this is set to the value of the `Host` header provided by the client.
+Otherwise, the header is forwarded to the backend server unmodified.
   * `X-Forwarded-Proto`: If the client did not provide this header or if the `TRUST_DOWNSTREAM_PROXY` environment variable is set to `false` (see below), this is set to `http` for plain HTTP connections and `https` for TLS connections.
 Otherwise, the header is forwarded to the backend server unmodified.
   * `X-Forwarded-Ssl`: Set to `on` if the `X-Forwarded-Proto` header sent to the backend server is `https`, otherwise set to `off`.
   * `X-Forwarded-Port`: If the client did not provide this header or if the `TRUST_DOWNSTREAM_PROXY` environment variable is set to `false` (see below), this is set to the port of the server that accepted the client's request.
 Otherwise, the header is forwarded to the backend server unmodified.